andresheredia1/HyBayesCal-pckg/README.md

 9. Similarly, in the **auto-saved-results** folder you will find the `.slf`, `.txt` and `.xlsx`,  output files from the Telemac simulations and 2 graphs `data.jpg` and `average_plot.jpg`.
 An image of how it looks like is shown:
 ![auto-saved-results](images/Figure6.png)

-An example of how the graphs look like are presented as follows:
+An example of how the graphs look like (for one model run) are presented as follows:

 ![data](images/figure8.jpg)